notshof/aws-cloudformation-ssm-inspec-security-compliance/README.md

 # Security Compliance CloudFormation Template
-## A SSM-powered Security Compliance CloudFormation CloudFormation Template
+## A SSM-powered Security Compliance CloudFormation Template

 For creating an SSM association task to scan Windows and Linux VMs matching specific tags for Security Compliance based on Dev-Sec baseline and patch-baseline.
 The SSM association task runs on a scheduled basis which is defined by the `CronExpression`.